 With a nod to the entire Hitchcock oeuvre, four players take on all the characters involved in this "whodunit, part espionage thriller and part slapstick comedy," as the high-impact, low-tech work is billed.
 The 39 Steps begins as "Richard Hannay is lured into a world of intrigue by a mysterious woman claiming to be a spy," according to show notes.
 "When she winds up dead in his flat, he flees London with the police hot on his trail."

 Charles Edwards, who played the role of Richard Hannay in the London cast, repeats his work for Broadway audiences.
 He is joined onstage by Jennifer Ferrin (in the female roles of Annabella, Pamela and Margaret) with Arnie Burton and Cliff Saunders in an array of roles (often, more than one at a time) ranging from train passengers to secret agents to innkeepers to a bog.
 (This same cast starred in a recent Boston run at the Huntington Theatre Company.)

+The design team includes Peter McKintosh (scenic and costume), Kevin Adams (lighting) and Mic Pool (sound).
 The 39 Steps was originally presented onstage by North Country Theatre in April 1996 at the Georgian Theatre, Richmond, North Yorkshire.
 The show played London's Tricycle Theatre in 2006 and then transferred to the West End's Criterion Theatre and earned the 2007 Laurence Olivier Award for Best New Comedy.

 Roundabout Theatre Company in association with Bob Boyett, Harriet Leve/Ron Nicynski, Fiery Angel Ltd. and the Huntington Theatre Company present the New York premiere of the acclaimed work.